Skip to main content

 Established

-• initial linkage between risks and technical measures
+• initial linkage between risks and controls

-• awareness of traceability requirements
+• basic traceability

 In Progress

-• structured control catalog definition
+• consistency of control definition

 Planned / Next Phase

-• integration with validation and monitoring processes
+• stronger validation and monitoring integration

 • improved traceability (risk → control → evidence)